pachterlab/kb_docs/docs/source/sc/pseudoalignment.rst

 Single-nucleus RNA-seq
 ^^^^^^^^^^^^^^^^^^^^^^

-When using single-cell RNA-seq, you must use the ``--workflow=nac`` when constructing the index via ``kb ref``.
+When a analyzing single-nucleus RNA-seq, you must use ``--workflow=nac`` when constructing the index via ``kb ref``.
 However, you may use the default standard workflow in ``kb count`` for quantifying your single-nucleus RNA-seq reads (i.e. you're using the standard workflow to map against a nac index type).
 Thus, the ``kb count`` command will be the same as it is for single-cell.

 Nascent and mature RNA quantification